Building Operations & Maintenance

 The goal of planned maintenance is to reduce downtime and costs, as well as to increase asset and equipment lifespans.

-• Planned unscheduled maintenance is usually applied to inexpensive and easy to replace equipment that do not have a major impact on operations in case of failure.
+- Planned unscheduled maintenance is usually applied to inexpensive and easy-to-replace equipment that does not have a major impact on operations in case of failure.

-• Preventive maintenance is typically performed on critical equipment that have high impact and associated downtime costs.
+- Preventive maintenance is typically performed on critical equipment that has a high impact and associated downtime costs.

 To safeguard and future-proof critical equipment, businesses use these four major types of preventive maintenance methods: